eventual-dev/eventual/docs/getting_started/work_unit.md

 ```

 !!! warning
-    Checking if unit of work was committed inside the context manager block doesn't make sense and is discouraged.
+    Checking if unit of work was committed inside the context manager block always returns `False`.
-    The return value of the check is undefined.